secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

 SeIncreaseWorkingSetPrivilege Increase a process working set Disabled
 ```

 - We can see that the rights are very `limited`, and none of the "dangerous" rights outlined above are present.
-Next, let's take a look at a privileged user.
+- Next, let's take a look at a privileged user.
 Below are the rights available to a Domain Admin user.

 ### Domain Admin Rights Non-Elevated
-- We can see the following in a `non-elevated` console which does not appear to be anything more than available to the standard domain user.
-This is because, by default, Windows systems do not enable all rights to us unless we run the CMD or PowerShell console in an elevated context.
+- In a **non-elevated** console, standard domain users typically see only the basic rights available to them.
+Windows systems don't grant all rights unless the console is run with elevated privileges.
-- This is to prevent every application from running with the highest possible privileges.
-This is controlled by something called [User Account Control (UAC)](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works) which is covered in-depth in the [Windows Privilege Escalation](https://academy.hackthebox.com/course/preview/windows-privilege-escalation) module.
+- This approach helps prevent every application from running with the highest possible privileges, a process controlled by **User Account Control (UAC)**.
+- UAC is designed to restrict the escalation of privileges for applications unless explicitly required, ensuring a layer of security.

 ```powershell-session
 PS C:\htb> whoami /priv